 This kind of brinkmanship is fraught with risks.
-Supporters and opponents of Mursi came to blows Dec.
+Supporters and opponents of Mursi Dec.
 5 in Cairo.
 Five people were killed, and more than 600 injured.
 The more Egypt’s political forces battle each other, the greater the chances the military will reassert power, reversing democratic gains of the past six months.

 Is there any way out of the cycle of recklessness?
 One possibility would be for Mursi and the opposition to each back down in a significant way.

 Mursi went far too far last month when he acted to prevent the judiciary from dissolving the constitutional assembly, granting himself authority “to take any measures he sees fit” to safeguard the country.
 He has promised to revoke the decree once a constitution has been approved.
 Yet that amounts to blackmailing Egypt’s voters.
 Essentially he’s saying: Approve the draft constitution or you’re stuck with me as dictator.

 Now that the constitutional assembly has finished its work, his putative reason for the decree is gone, so he should repeal it.
 That would encourage Egyptians to vote on the merits of the document, and dilute the stain that has attached to Mursi since his power grab, even among his supporters.

 For its part, the opposition should consider limiting its demands to the lifting of Mursi’s decree.
 Opponents have raised objections to the entire constitutional process.
 Although Islamists made up only half the 100 members of the drafting committee, they are said to have dominated it.